-(a) BTG, Hanting and eLong, have entered into agreements with the Company, respectively, to provide hotel rooms for our customers.
+(a) BTG, Huazhu and eLong, have entered into agreements with the Company, respectively, to provide hotel rooms for our customers.
+In 2018, eLong completed a merger with LY.com and the enlarged group Tongcheng-eLong supersedes eLong to provide hotel rooms for our customer.
 The transactions above represent the commissions earned from these related parties.

-(b) On October 27, 2015, Qunar granted a loan amounting to RMB650 million (US\$100 million) to Baidu.
+- (b) On October 27, 2015, Qunar granted a loan amounting to RMB650 million (US\$100 million) to Baidu.
 The loan bore an interest at 1.00% with a repayment term of 12 months.
-Qunar received the repayment in March, 2016.

-(c) In 2014, the Company provided a shareholder's loan of US\$80 million to Skysea.
+Qunar received the repayment in March, 2016. - (c) In 2014, the Company provided a shareholder's loan of US\$80 million to Skysea.
 The interest rate is 3% per annum currently and shall be subject to annual review and adjustment with mutual consent.
 The transactions above represent the interest of the loan.
 In 2017, the Company provided a provision for the loan and receivable to Skysea with amount of RMB536 million.
-See (b) below

-(d) The Company entered into agreements with elong, LY.com and Baidu, upon which these related parties promote the Company's hotel rooms on their platforms.
+See (a) below. - (d) The Company entered into agreements with eLong, LY.com and Baidu, upon which these related parties promote the Company's hotel rooms on their platforms.
+In 2018, eLong completed a merger with LY.com and the enlarged group Tongcheng-eLong supersedes eLong and LY.com to promote the Company's hotel rooms on their platforms.
 The transactions above represent the service commissions and Baidu Map business cooperation commission paid to these related parties.

-- (e) The Company has entered into marketing service agreements with Baidu.
-The transactions above represent the marketing service fee paid to Baidu. - (f) On March 12 and May 4, 2015, Qunar drew down RMB507 million and RMB627 million respectively pursuant to the revolving credit facility agreement with Baidu.
+(e) The Company has entered into marketing service agreements with Baidu.
+The transactions above represent the marketing service fee paid to Baidu.

+(f) On March 12 and May 4, 2015, Qunar drew down RMB507 million and RMB627 million respectively pursuant to the revolving credit facility agreement with Baidu.
 In March 2016, Qunar repaid these loans and the facility agreement was terminated.
 In addition, on October 26, 2015, Qunar was granted a loan amounting to RMB640 million (US\$99 million) from Baidu Times.
 The loan bore an interest at 4.14% with a repayment term of 12 months.
 Qunar repaid the loan in March, 2016.

-As of December 31, 2016 and 2017, significant balances with related parties were as follows:
+As of December 31, 2017 and 2018, significant balances with related parties were as follows: